 Interventions may be integrated into emergency department protocols in a way that is both feasible and effective.
-48 One report by a multidisciplinary team of experts found that point of care naloxone distribution is feasible and yields a rate of obtainment significantly higher than previous studies in which naloxone was prescribed instead of provided in-hand at the emergency department.
-49 An article describing the cost-effectiveness of SBIRT when applied to emergency department patients with substance use and behavioral disorders recommends adopting SBIRT broadly to help coordinate care.
-50 In a paper investigating the economic impact of SBIRT using data from a multisite, randomized controlled trial, it was shown that implementation of the SBIRT program made no significant changes in the main economic outcomes of the emergency departments.
-51 Another study seeking to evaluate the health care costs and health care utilization associated with SBIRT services in the emergency department found further support that such programs are cost-effective and cost-beneficial approaches to substance use disorder management.
-52 Such programs are feasible in a number of settings, including rural areas, provided that there is sufficient institutional support.
-53
+One report by a multidisciplinary team of experts found that point of care naloxone distribution is feasible and yields a rate of obtainment significantly higher than previous studies in which naloxone was prescribed instead of provided in-hand at the emergency department.
+An article describing the cost-effectiveness of SBIRT when applied to emergency department patients with substance use and behavioral disorders recommends adopting SBIRT broadly to help coordinate care.
+In a paper investigating the economic impact of SBIRT using data from a multisite, randomized controlled trial, it was shown that implementation of the SBIRT program made no significant changes in the main economic outcomes of the emergency departments.
+Another study seeking to evaluate the health care costs and health care utilization associated with SBIRT services in the emergency department found further support that such programs are cost-effective and cost-beneficial approaches to substance use disorder management.
+Such programs are feasible in a number of settings, including rural areas, provided that there is sufficient institutional support.

 Despite the effectiveness and feasibility of emergency department-initiated substance use disorder services, numerous barriers still exist that prevent access for people in need of this lifesaving care.
-Some barriers identified include a shortage of qualified prescribers and the poor availability of community-based resources.
-The recent elimination of the federal X-waiver removed one of the legal and regulatory barriers to treatment.54 Researchers also identified stigma, lack of community outreach, and appropriate follow-up as significant barriers.55
+Some barriers identified include a shortage of qualified prescribers, the lengthy X-waiver process, and the poor availability of community-based resources.
+Researchers also identified stigma, lack of community outreach, and appropriate follow-up as significant barriers.
+Implementation of this care also requires utilizing a standard of care for treatment and